 Students Take the Lead

 Let’s face it, teachers are a little controlling.
 Can you blame us?
-There is this huge responsibility on our shoulders to have students meet high expectations and that accountability causes us to want to control most aspects of student learning in our classroom.
-The whole concept of “student’s taking ownership” is important because it forces students to be involved in their learning.
-After all, they are the ones graduating to the next grade and as a teacher you won’t be following along.
+There is this huge responsibility on our shoulders to have students meet high expectations, and that accountability causes us to want to control most aspects of student learning in our classroom.
+But students taking ownership is important because it forces them to be involved in their learning.
+After all, they’re the ones graduating to the next grade—as a teacher, you won’t be following along.

 Don’t be afraid to let your students explain and show their answers up at the board, even if it takes extra time.
-Students can build confidence with public speaking, explain their thought process better and collaborate by listening to their peers.
-Project Based Learning (PBL) activities are a great method to encourage peer learning and fosters many important skills such as working as a team, question and discussion techniques, and creative thinking.
-Welcome debates in the classroom, it really does build critical thinking.
+Students can build confidence with public speaking, explain their thought process better, and collaborate by listening to their peers.
+Project-based learning (PBL) is a great method to encourage peer learning and fosters many important skills, such as working as a team, question and discussion techniques, and creative thinking.
+Welcome debate in the classroom—it really does build critical thinking.

-We have all heard the phrase “a student lead class”.
+We’ve all heard the phrase “student-led class.”
 Think about what that would look like.
-What I envision is a class where the motivation and drive to explore and learn is student motivated, a “growth mindset”(Dweck, 2010).
+What I envision is a class where the motivation and drive to explore and learn is student-motivated.
 This will foster building a stronger community of collaborative learners in the classroom.

-Finally the best way to build communities in the classroom is to start with the teachers in a school.
-Whether the community is a cross-curricular team or content specific, it is important to have a functioning team.
-Similar to the students you receive, you do not get to hand pick your team members.
+The best way to build communities in the classroom is to start with the teachers in a school.
+Whether the community is a cross-curricular team or content specific, it’s important to have a functioning team.
+Similar to the students you receive, you do not get to hand-pick your team members.
 The effort we make to get to know our students on a personal level provides us with a good understanding of their likes and dislikes.
 As teachers we should make an effort with our colleagues too.
-This allows for teachers to have a better understanding of the strengths and weaknesses of their team members and utilizes the strengths in a beneficial and productive way.
+This allows teachers to have a better understanding of the strengths and weaknesses of their team members and utilizes the strengths in a beneficial and productive way.

 This piece was originally submitted to our community forums by a reader.
 Due to audience interest, we’ve preserved it.
 The opinions expressed here are the writer’s own.